ChainXim-Team/ChainXim/simulation-example.en.md

 ### 5. Throughput and Fork Rate under Different Block Sizes

-This example demonstrates the operation of ad-hoc network module.
-In an ad-hoc network, nodes can move freely, and link connectivity may change dynamically as a result.
-Under this network architecture, the block size directly impacts message propagation latency across the entire network.
+ChainXim's ad-hoc network component simulates a more realistic networking scenario, where mobile nodes dynamically alter the network topology.
+This example demonstrates the usage of this component and investigates the impact of block size on blockchain system performance.
 The specific parameter configurations are as follows:

 - Rounds: 4000000
 - Number of miners: 40